rust-lang/rust/text/0000-allow-self-in-where-clauses.md

 # Summary
 [summary]: #summary

-This RFC proposes allowing the `Self` type to be used in where clauses for trait implementations, as well as referencing associated types for the trait being implemented.
+This RFC proposes allowing the `Self` type to be used in every position in trait implementations, including where clauses and other parameters to the trait being implemented.

 # Motivation